Hunting Elephants

 Hunting Elephants (לצוד פילים, Latzud Pilim, lit.
-To Hunt Elephants) is a 2013 Israeli crime comedy film directed by Reshef Levi.
+To Hunt Elephants) is a 2013 Israeli crime comedy film directed by Reshef Levi and written by Reshef and Regev Levi.
 It stars, among others, Sasson Gabai, Moni Moshonov and Patrick Stewart.
 It was released to theaters in Israel on July 4, 2013.

 The plot centers around Jonathan (Gil Blank), a 12-year-old boy who, with his grandfather and two others, attempts to rob the bank where his deceased father had worked.
 The film received mixed reviews from critics.

 Plot

 Jonathan's father, Daniel (Tzvika Hadar), dies of a heart attack in his workplace, with Jonathan present but unable to help him.
 The bank manager, Dedi (Moshe Ivgy), refuses to pay compensation because the contract with the insurance company doesn't cover such events.
 Jonathan's mother, Dorit (Yael Abecassis), starts going out with Dedi because she needs the money, leaving Jonathan in an elderly home with his grandfather Eliyahu (Sasson Gabai).

 Eliyahu and his friend Nick (Moni Moshonov) are former Lehi fighters who used to rob British banks to fund the organization's activities.
 Eliyahu had been at odds with Daniel and Dorit for many years, and hated Dorit for not having an abortion and, in his opinion, ruining Daniel's life and burying his career.
 Eliyahu's wife Roda (Rina Schenfeld) is in a coma in their elderly home, with no chance of recovery.
 She was the daughter of a British lord and inherited his estate in Israel, while her brother Michael Simpson (Patrick Stewart), broke because he chose to be a theater actor to the chagrin of their father, seeks to take Roda off life support and get the estate.
 The estate had in fact already been sold by Eliyahu to pay for Roda's lengthy hospitalization and a home for himself and Nick.

 To solve their financial problems, Jonathan, Michael, Eliyahu and Nick plan to rob the bank where Daniel worked, being intimately familiar with the bank's defense systems.
 They stage a number of diversions which causes the bank to turn off one of the main alarm systems, allowing them to enter the safe.
 The first plan goes awry when Nick, who was supposed to be a hostage himself, takes a guard's gun and his own hostages, but he is not sent to prison because of his dementia.
 Eliyahu then robs the bank himself, and Jonathan, pretending to be a victim, burns some of the money in front of the police, allowing him to get away with most of the stolen cash.